Afiq-Ashriq/Assignment2/README.md

 ## The game:
     5 different songs will be played, each time the user will have a time limit to pick the correct song title.
-With each correct answer, points and coins will be awarded to redeem for items.
+With each correct answer, points and coins will be awarded to redeem items.

 ## DESIGN